bcaptain404/virgil/readme.md

 # Virgil: Offline Voice Assistant

 This is not ready for general use yet.
-The build scrits are a work-in-progress as well.
+The build scripts are a work in progress.

 ## 🧱 Project Structure
 - Modular Python architecture